The Emergency Stop Game

 This is something people often talk about.
 And as an early idea, Matt wondered whether we could create a game around it.

 But when we discussed the idea, I thought the game would take too long.
-Would anyone really stick with it to get the answer?
+Would anyone really stick with it long enough to get the answer?
 Would the return on investment be worth it?

-In the early stages of the creative process, it can be helpful to keep ideas alive.
-To give this idea a fighting chance, I flipped the challenge into a question.
+In the early stages of the creative process, it can be helpful to keep ideas alive, so I flipped the challenge into a question: ‘What would be the simplest version we could do?’

-And then it struck me — the emergency stop test!
-The part of the British driving exam, in which the examiner raises her hand and the driver quickly brings the car to a halt.
+We sat with this for a while… and then it struck me — the emergency stop test.
+The part of the British driving exam, in which the examiner raises their hand and the driver quickly brings the car to a halt.

-We’d recently had a viral hit with a game that tells you how well you keep rhythm, and the emergency stop game was quite similar in essence.
+We’d recently had a viral hit with a drumming game to see how well you keep rhythm, and the emergency stop game was quite similar in essence.
+However, selling the story of a game is not easy.

 Despite the fact, our first game (Got Rhythm) was featured in over 400 sites, we didn’t secure one piece of that coverage manually – not one!
 All of the links came as a result of it going viral on Facebook and Reddit.
 Which was great (and a relief!) but also provided an important lesson.